 Long-Term Incentive Compensation.
 We use stock-based awards to link long-term incentive compensation to long-term increases in stockholder value.
 Historically, we have used stock options or restricted stock awards to accomplish this goal.
 Our determination of the number of stock options to be granted or restricted stock to be awarded is based on competitive practices and the executive's level of responsibility.
-We also give consideration to the number of stock options in 2005 to our executive officers, except to Mr. Leerentveld pursuant to his employment agreement.
+We also give consideration to the number of stock options or shares of restricted stock previously granted to an executive in determining an appropriate award level.
+We did not grant stock options in 2005 to our executive officers, except to Mr. Leerentveld pursuant to his employment agreement.
 We intend to consider the grant of stock-based incentive awards, incorporating specific performance goals or objectives, for our senior management in the event the 2006 equity incentive plan is approved by our stockholders at this annual meeting.